clover/codelab-remote-pay-cloud/README.md

 };
 ```

 Refresh the page, reconnect to the device, and wait for the device to be connected and ready.
-Click the 'Hello World' button, and check that "Hello World" is rendered on the Clover device.
-In practice, the `showMessage` method can be used to display a custom welcome message or deal of the day.
+Click **Hello World** and verify that "Hello World" is rendered on the Clover device.
+In your app, the `showMessage` method can be used to display a custom welcome message or a deal of the day.

-This message will not disappear until another `CloverConnector` method is invoked, so let's invoke `showWelcomeScreen` after a timeout.
+This message will not disappear until another `CloverConnector` method is invoked, so let's invoke `showWelcomeScreen` after a three-second timeout.

 ```diff
 RemotePayCloudTutorial.prototype.showHelloWorld = function() {